vehicle-lang/vehicle/doc/source/language/quantifiers.rst

    property : Bool
    property = f 0.2 <= 3 or forall individual x in trainingDataset . f x <= 0

-Another limitation is that when quantifying over multiple variables at once with the :code:`individual` keyword, all the variables must have finite domains.
+Another restriction is that when quantifying over multiple variables at once with the :code:`individual` keyword, all the variables must have finite domains.
 For example the following is allowed: